 However, if you have a publisher for the book, you will need their permission to use this service.
 If you have a co-author or co-authors, you will need their permission.
 And if you are a publisher, you will need the permission of the author/s.
 These permissions may already be covered by existing agreements; if not, you will need to seek specific approval.

 You will get six beta readers.
 However, to ensure you get six pieces of quality feedback at the end of the process, we also select two substitute beta readers in addition to your six main beta readers.
 These substitutes will also read your book and provide feedback.
 If one or two of your main beta readers have to pull out of the project or don’t provide the standard of feedback we require, your substitutes ensure we have things covered.
 If the substitutes are not required but their feedback is of a sufficiently high quality, we will still send you their feedback at the end, meaning you might end up with more than six, but no more than eight, pieces of feedback.
 However, six is what we guarantee.

 Who are your beta readers?

-All of our beta readers are real readers who have subscribed to The Niche Reader for opportunities to discover and read new books in their favorite genres.
-All of our beta readers are UK residents and are 18 years old or over.
+All of our beta readers are real readers who have subscribed to The Niche Reader to read books in their favorite genres via our beta and ARC projects.
+Most of our beta readers are either US or UK residents, but we are also open to beta readers who are resident in Australia, New Zealand, Canada, South Africa, and the EU.
+All of our beta readers are 18 years old or over.